skycoin/skycoin/src/gui/README.md

 If `manual`, all destination hours must be specified.

 If `auto`, the `mode` field must be set.
 The only valid value for `mode` is `"share"`.
 For the `"share"` mode, `share_factor` must also be set.
-This must be a decimal value between 0 and 1.
+This must be a decimal value greater than or equal to 0 and less than or equal to 1.
 In the auto share mode, the remaining hours after the fee are shared between the destination addresses as a whole, and the change address.
 Amongst the destination addresses, the shared hours are distributed proportionally.